Building Features vs. Building Trust

 Conclusion

-It’s easy to be critical of companies and leaders for focusing on new features when they have resiliency issues to fix, but the reality is often more nuanced.
+It’s easy to criticise companies and leaders for prioritising new features while resiliency issues remain, but the reality is often more nuanced.
 Teams face pressure to deliver visible results, keep up with competitors, and meet short-term goals.
-The goal isn’t to choose one over the other though — there needs to be a balance, with a clear plan to fix high priority resiliency issues and bugs, whilst at the same time striving to build newer features.
+The solution isn’t to choose one over the other — there needs to be a balance.
+High-priority bugs and resiliency issues should have a clear plan for resolution, while teams continue building new features to attract and retain customers.